Anindita123-code/Milestone3_Data_Centric/README.md

 #### Javascript Validation
 The custom javascript code has been validated using [jshint](https://jshint.com/).
 There are two warnings for the 2 statements that has used 'let' to declare variables
 However, since the variables used are applicable for the current block of code only, I have decided to go ahead with the two warnings.
-The screenshot for javascript validation is [validation outcome](https://github.com/Anindita123-code/Milestone3_Data_Centric/blob/master/test-snapshots/javascript_validation.png)
+The screenshot for javascript validation is [Javascript validation outcome](https://github.com/Anindita123-code/Milestone3_Data_Centric/blob/master/test-snapshots/javascript_validation.png)

 #### PEP8 Compliance
-The python code file has been tested for PEP8 compliance, using the [PEP8 online](http://pep8online.com/) The validation output for PEP8 is as follows [PEP8](https://github.com/Anindita123-code/Milestone3_Data_Centric/blob/master/test-snapshots/PEP8_validation.png)
+The python code file has been tested for PEP8 compliance, using the [PEP8 online](http://pep8online.com/) The validation output for PEP8 is as follows [PEP8 validation outcome](https://github.com/Anindita123-code/Milestone3_Data_Centric/blob/master/test-snapshots/PEP8_validation.png)

 ### Test for 404 - File not found
 The 404 error has been trapped to display a more Project Friendly page, which has been tested.
 On encountering an unknown file the user will be routed to the home page of the website.